abruzzi/react-application-is-not-a-thing/readme.md

 };
 ```

-The code will generate an ordered list with three items, just as you would expect.
-The declarative way of writing the user interface is also easy to understand and just intuitive compared to the prior libraries like `Backbone` or `jQuery` , which provide imperative APIs for writing user interfaces.
+This code will generate an ordered list with three items, just as you would expect.
+This declarative way of writing the user interface is also easy to understand and intuitive compared to prior libraries like `Backbone` or `jQuery`, which provide imperative APIs for writing user interfaces.

-The difference between these two approaches is pretty apparent.
-With imperative code, you will have to think in detail about **how** to use lower API to compose UI, while declarative is more like describing **what** you want to display on a page.
+The difference between imperative and declarative approaches is pretty apparent.
+With imperative code, you will have to think in detail about **how** to use lower level APIs to compose the UI, while declarative code is more like describing **what** you want to display on a page.

 ```tsx
 $(function () {